 We invite you to sail back in time with us as we investigate “Empires of the Wind: Exploration of the United States Pacific West Coast” in a five day teacher workshop supported by the National Endowment for the Humanities Landmarks of American History and Culture Workshop program.
 If you ever dreamed about sailing into the past, this is your opportunity to join a crew made up of distinguished university professors and noted historians as we navigate through 400 years of West Coast history while exploring one of the world’s greatest collections of historic vessels, rare museum gallery exhibits, and historic sites in San Diego.

 The week will be spent investigating new ways of thinking about the Pacific and its role in the American story.
 Sixty-five years before the settlement at Jamestown and seventy-eight years before the Pilgrims landed at Plymouth, European sailing ships were busy exploring and charting the West Coast.
 Long before the wagon trains moved across the plains, Americans were establishing themselves in their own seaborne empires stretching from Alta California and the Oregon Territory to China.
 Where are these stories?
 Who were the players?
 What were their motivations?
 And what legacy did they leave behind that shapes our country today?

-This unique workshop is offered June 16-21 or July 28-August 2, 2013.
+This unique workshop is offered June 21-26 or August 2-7, 2015.
 Every day leading academics will conduct lectures aboard the fleet of historic landmark ships of the Maritime Museum of San Diego.
 The workshop culminates with an at-sea sailing adventure aboard the 145 ft. official state tall ship, Californian.

 We look forward to sailing with you!